The Spring League

-The Spring League was an American football developmental league and scouting event (pro showcase) that played from 2017 to 2021 and was founded by Brian Woods.
+The Spring League (TSL) was an American football developmental league and scouting event (pro showcase) that played from 2017 to 2021 and was founded by Brian Woods.
 Aimed at professional athletes but not paying a salary or expenses, the league's goal was to "serve as an instructional league and showcase for professional football talent".

 The Spring League was the second football property to be established by Woods, following the Fall Experimental Football League (FXFL) from 2014 to 2015 and preceding the United States Football League revival in 2022.
 The league consisted of three to eight teams and played an abbreviated four to six game "season" in April or May.
 During the year, the league arranged additional scouting events, called Spring League Showcases, that began in July 2017.
+In 2025, three years after departing his position with the USFL, Woods revisited the showcase concept with The Pro Showcase.

 According to the league records, as of May 2021, more than 100 former players have signed contracts with a National Football League (NFL) team.